Today I’m going to show you how to build your email list (FAST).

 After all, your Twitter followers are people that already like you.
 That makes your email list an easy sell.

-Two weeks ago I tweeted this out:
+A while back I tweeted this out:

 And that tweet very quickly added a handful of subscribers that I otherwise wouldn’t have had.